JavierSolsona/amalgama/exercise1/README.md

 Please check the file `profile.js`

 ### Note: After create the profile file as the profile and the contacts views had the similar pages I move that to be a different component

-### Posible improvent to do

-- Move the Nav bar also to a different component